It’s NOT Prostitution It’s Slavery

 Posted July 5, 2017 by Prairie Wife - 4 comments

-I first heard about Vision Beyond Borders through my work as senior producer on the Lea Unleashed radio show.
+I first heard about Vision Beyond Borders through my work as a senior producer on the Lea Unleashed radio show.
 Lea invited Patrick (the founder) to talk on her show about his work smuggling bibles into countries across the world.

-Sex Trafficking is not prostitution it’s slavery.
+Sex Trafficking is not prostitution.
+It’s slavery.

-But, they are selling so much more than their bodies, and by the time they realize this, it’s too late.
+But they are selling so much more than their bodies, and by the time they realize this, it’s too late.

-Once sold, women and girls are confined in a room called “the cage” where they are beaten, starved, and raped until their will is broken.
-They are then forced to service customers to repay their debt – a debt that incurs more in interest than they are paid for their services.
+Once sold, women and girls are confined in a room called “the cage,” where they are beaten, starved, and raped until their will is broken.
+They are then forced to service customers to repay their debt – a debt that incurs more interest than they are paid for their services.

 And what about the inevitable children that come from this situation?

 Readers, these are not tall tales.
 This is not something that “only” happens to a few women.
-There are currently almost 10 million woman and children enslaved worldwide.
+There are currently almost 10 million women and children enslaved worldwide.
 Vision Beyond Borders volunteers have seen it first hand…this is real.